CutbackTG/infernal-festival/README.md

 # Project Description

-Infernal Festival is a dynamic and interactive website designed to simulate the experience of an exciting design and experience of visiting and interacting with informaton in the promotional buildup for a hypothetical live festival event.
+Infernal Festival is a dynamic and interactive website designed to simulate the experience of an exciting design and experience of visiting and interacting with information in the promotional buildup for a hypothetical live festival event.
 The Infernal Festival website hosts an engaging interface and vibrant design inspired by the metal music genre and industry trends featured by companies such as Metal Hammer Magazine and Download Festival.

 # Website Purpose

 The purpose of the Infernal Festival website for visitors is to share information for the (hypothetical) Infernal Festival event, view upcoming lineups of performing artists, receive purchasing and contact information and view visual collections of photography from previous events in addition to answering some user story generated frequently asked questions about the event and its proceedings for participation.

-For the Infernal Festival clients themselves the website features strong call to actions toward ticket sales and customer information to repeatedly direct them back to the tickets purchasing page in addition to advertising the event itself and answering customer's frequently asked questions that may help them decide to attend the festival and purchase a ticket.
+For the Infernal Festival clients themselves, the website features strong call to actions toward ticket sales and customer information to repeatedly direct them back to the ticket purchasing page, in addition to advertising the event itself and answering customers' frequently asked questions that may help them decide to attend the festival and purchase a ticket.

 # Links